Peggy’s Cove Lighthouse Photography

 When to View the Milky Way:

-The best shots capture the dense, southern part of the Milky Way.
+The best shots get the dense, southern part of the Milky Way.
 In March–May, it rises pre-dawn; in June, around 10 p.m.; from July to October, it appears as soon as it’s dark after sunset.
 In November, it stays below the horizon until March.

 See our Milky Way Hot Spot Locator and Night Photography Information for more tips.